Overview – Namibia

 Weather & Climate

 A subtropical desert climate is the norm in Namibian parks.
-In the winter (May to October), this means barely any rain and afternoon temperatures that hardly ever rise above 28°C/82°F. The rain finally arrives a few months into summer (November to April), accompanied by humidity, and fierce heat in the desert areas that approaches 40°C/104°F. It also gets cooler the higher you climb in Namibia, which refers mainly to the country’s central plateau.
+In the winter (May to October), this means barely any rain and afternoon temperatures that usually stay below 28°C/82°F. The rain finally arrives a few months into summer (November to April), accompanied by humidity, and fierce heat in the desert areas that approaches 40°C/104°F.

 Best Time to Visit

 The sunny, virtually cloudless days of the Dry season (May to October) are a very pleasant time to visit.
 Although from June to August it can get very chilly overnight and in the early morning.
-The Dry season also happens to be the best time to go wildlife watching, as the animals gather around any water and so are easy to find.
-It’s harder to get up close to wildlife in the at-times strikingly hot Wet season (November to April), even in Etosha.
+The Dry season also happens to be the best time for wildlife watching, as animals gather around any water and are easy to find.

 Premier Parks & Reserves